northernpowerhouse/dispatcharr_timeshift/README.md

 ## FAQ

+### Does the plugin proxy the stream or pass the provider URL to the client?

+**The plugin proxies all streams through Dispatcharr.** It does NOT pass the provider's catch-up URL directly to the client.

+How it works:
+1. Client sends request to Dispatcharr: `/timeshift/user/pass/.../stream_id.ts`
+2. Plugin intercepts the request
+3. Dispatcharr fetches the stream from the XC provider
+4. Stream is proxied back to the client

+**VPN use case**: If you need all XC provider traffic to go through a VPN, simply connect Dispatcharr to the VPN.
+All timeshift (and live) streams will be fetched through the VPN, while your clients connect directly to Dispatcharr without needing VPN apps.

 ### Does timeshift work with custom channels that have multiple streams?

 Yes, but only the **first stream** (by priority order) determines timeshift availability.
 The plugin checks `tv_archive` from the first stream's `custom_properties`.